jwagner/space-break/README.markdown

 Technology and tools used
 -------------------------
-Star Break uses the canvas tag for rendering.
+Space Break uses the canvas tag for rendering.
 The sound effects were created using csound and played using the audio tag.
 The graphics were made using the gimp.
 Rake is used for the asset pipeline.